Brooklyn Immersionists: Beyond postmodern alienation

 In the 2000 edition, Fineberg discusses the work of Blake’s occasional collaborator, Ebon Fisher who lived half a block away on Grand Street.
-The historian moves from the invisible threads of community to the immateriality of the internet, leaving behind an impression that echoes Blakes and Traynor’s concerns about human need and social change:“The artist Ebon Fisher inhabited the close-knit artists’ neighborhood that existed in Williamsburg, Brooklyn at the start of the nineties.
+The historian moves from the invisible threads of community to the immateriality of the internet, leaving behind an impression that echoes Blake's and Traynor’s concerns about human need and social change:“The artist Ebon Fisher inhabited the close-knit artists’ neighborhood that existed in Williamsburg, Brooklyn at the start of the nineties.
 His work involved the interface of media, technology, and industry with the human environment of a small community...
 ‘The web,’ he said, 'has created the new Vienna.’ ...Fisher also began making digital art that had no fixed materiality; instead it had the flavor of contemporary Cyberpunk fiction, as in William Gibson’s 1984 novel Neuromancer...
 Fisher wrote utopian “social programs” on the computer [and] through community-based cultural enterprises and consumer technology, he aspired to reclaim the production of culture from the mass marketers.”

-The Immersionists’ reconnection with the world, however, was not just an academic exercise to replace postmodernism and critical theory with new urban policies.
-To use Fisher’s term, it was a “submodern”' and visceral form of local enchantment.
-Turning Williamsburg's streets, rooftops, dance clubs and media systems into settings for such enchantment was a 24 hour enterprise in the neighborhood.
-Ocularis’ rooftop screenings and performance groups such as Hit and Run Theater, Alien Action and the Pedestrian Project were critical contributors to this process.
-Moving their work out of the galleries and formal theaters, the artists and musicians animated the entire world where they lived.
-Yvette Helin's Pedestrian Project moved beyond the hall of mirrors of postmodern pictorial space to draw the public more deeply into an awareness of their own streets.
-By working with live performers to emulate the jet black figures on crossing signs, Helin's Pedestrian Project was able to render the public's immediate surroundings more meaningful, not less.
-The Pedestrians' slow, silent movements created an arresting sense of urban reality that invited participation.
+The Immersionists’ reconnection with the world was not an academic exercise to replace postmodernism and critical theory with new urban policies.
+To use Fisher’s term, it was a "submodern" and visceral form of local enchantment.